revault/practical-revault/messages.md

 #### `request_spend`

-Sent by an authorized spender to signal their willingness to spend a vault.
+Sent by a manager to signal their willingness to spend a vault.

 We use a timestamp as watchtowers might accept the same spending attempt in the future.